Rolando-Zarate/RolandoDB/README.md

 # Versions
 RolandoDB python implementation is in version 1.0 beta.

-PHP implementation is in version is 1.0 definitive.
+PHP implementation is in version is 1.0 beta.